Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.4/README.md

    ncn-m001# "${CSM_SCRIPTDIR}/vcs-restore.sh"
    ```

-1. Re-run the csm-config-import job pod, if it is in `Error` state.
+1. Re-run the csm-config-import job pod if it exists and is in `Error` state.
+   Find the `csm-config-import` job pod:

    ```bash
    ncn-m001# kubectl get pods -n services | grep csm-config-import
    ```

-   Confirm the pod is not in an Error state.
-If the pod is in Error state, then delete it:
+   If the pod exists, confirm it is not in an Error state.
+If the pod is in
+   Error state, then delete it:

    ```bash
    ncn-m001# CSM_CONFIG_POD=$(kubectl get pods --no-headers -o custom-columns=":metadata.name" -n services | grep csm-config-import)
    ncn-m001# echo $CSM_CONFIG_POD